 By synthesizing the lessons she has learned from filming and interviewing hundreds of leading researchers, Ellen Galinsky has identified a set of seven essential life skills that are the most important for children AND for adults to succeed in the 21st century.
 In a series of events throughout 2010, Ellen is engaging in conversations about Mind in the Making with diverse audiences across the country.

 In her presentations, Ellen uses an interactive approach that is based on research-based principles of adult learning.
 Participants will be engaged in direct experiences that help them think about their own learning in relation to the seven essential skills.
 They will see videos of researchers “in action” sharing studies on the same topic, and they will be able to apply what they have learned to their own lives.

-If you'd like to invite Ellen, Marijata or Julie to speak at your event, please fill out the form below (all fields are required) or download and complete this FWI Speaks Presentation Form and fax or call Marline Griffith at phone: (212) 465-2044, fax (212) 465-8637.
+If you'd like to invite Ellen or Erin to speak at your event, please fill out the form below (all fields are required) or download and complete this FWI Speaks Presentation Form and fax or call Marline Griffith at phone: (212) 465-2044, fax (212) 465-8637.